- Homosexuality

 The US Supreme Court rules that same-sex marriage is legal nationwide.

-Censorship of LGBT Issues in Kentucky is no censorship.
+Censorship of LGBT issues in Kentucky is state-enforced.

 Current status